Frequently Asked Questions

 Terminal 1: Proceed through Security and access to the Lounge is on ‘The Street’ between the Security check areas.
 The Lounge is situated on the 2nd level and access is via the stairs or lifts which are positioned directly opposite the shops.

-Terminal 2: Our Lounge is located airside and is directly adjacent to the 400 gates.
-Access is via the lift or escalator which brings departing passengers directly to the 400 gates.
+Terminal 2: Lounge is located airside on the same level as the T2 departure gates and is directly adjacent to the 400 gates.
+Access from the lift brings you direct to the Lounges corridor and is sign-posted.

 Yes they are.
 There is a link bridge from the departures level in Terminal 1 (beside the security screening point) to the arrivals level in Terminal 2.
 There is also a link corridor once you have gone through security screening